 At the growth stage, some companies will find themselves needing to shift focus from revenue growth to profitability.
 Alternatively, your SaaS may need to focus on raising the capital required to support aggressive customer acquisition and scaling.

 Some of the common activities at the growth stage include:

 - Seeking Series A funding

 - Scaling improvements on the back-end

 - Gaining a deeper understanding of A/B testing and conversion optimization**

 - Have an established, repeatable sales process

-**BigCommerce co-founder Mitchell Harper points out, “improving your visitor to trial conversion rate by just a few percent can have a huge impact on your revenue, so getting an intimate understanding of conversion rate optimization and split testing during [this phase] should be a top priority.”
+**BigCommerce cofounder Mitchell Harper points out that “improving your visitor to trial conversion rate by just a few percent can have a huge impact on your revenue, so getting an intimate understanding of conversion rate optimization and split testing during [this phase] should be a top priority.”

 Scaling is expensive because your costs increase as the number of customers you support grows.
-In the graph below, Groove illustrates their scaling expenses as the company grew and provides the following advice: “Be careful not to let your costs scale faster than your revenue.”
+In the graph below, Groove illustrates their scaling expenses as the company grew.
+The company provides the following advice: “Be careful not to let your costs scale faster than your revenue.”